AdobeDocs/experience-manager-cloud-service.en/help/assets/approve-assets-content-hub.md

 If you need to bulk approve assets using the Admin view, you can switch between Admin and Assets views in the following ways:
 ![My Workspace overview](assets/assets-view.png)

-## Bulk Approve assets for Content Hub using Admin view {#bulk-approve-assets-content-hub-admin-view}
+## Automate approval for newly ingested assets in Admin view {#automate-approval-newly-ingested-assets}

+After switching from Assets view to Admin view, you can set up folder settings so that all new assets added to the folder get approved automatically.

-Follow these steps to approve bulk assets in [!DNL Experience Manager Admin view]:
+Follow these steps to automate approval for newly ingested assets in [!DNL Experience Manager Admin view]:

 1. Create a folder in the author environment (https://author-pXXX-eYYY.adobeaemcloud.com).
 Replace _XXX_ with your program ID and _YYY_ with the environment ID from the Experience Manager.
 1. Navigate to **[!UICONTROL Tools]** > **[!UICONTROL Assets]** > **[!UICONTROL Metadata Profiles]**.